 The other one is the multiline comment.
-This one begins with / (slash and asterisk) and it ends with / (asterisk and slash) as follows:
+This one begins with /\ (slash and asterisk) and ends with \/ (asterisk and slash):

-/multiline
+/\multiline

-comment/
+comment\/

-It is also possible to mix both types.
+It is also possible to combine both types.
 Everything within a comment is not evaluated.
-But since the script size is restricted you should limit the number of comments (see Section 4 Configuration, page 2).
+Since the script size is restricted, you should limit the number of comments to the necessary extent.
+Further reading: